strycore/fakegir/README.md

 I'll leave it here in case someone manages to get something out of it.
 (Please make a Pull Request if you do).

+Also it's worth mentioning that `build-jedi-cache.sh` requires docopt module to run.
+On Debian/Ubuntu it is located in `python-docopt` and `python3-docopt` packages for Python 2 and Python 3, respectively.

 The other option which I use is to create a virtualenv and copy the fakegir gi package into it: